-- A student whose record shows an INCOMPLETE rating shall be reviewed for the purpose of ensuring completion of the INCOM-PLETE rating. - A student whose internal record shows one INTERNAL CREDIT/ MARGINAL rating, shall be encouraged, but not required, to remediate that rating to CREDIT or better. - A student whose record accrues two CREDIT/MARGINAL ratings shall be reviewed for the purpose of prescribing remediation of at least one of the CREDIT/MARGINAL ratings, or other appropriate action, including possible mandatory program extension. - A student whose record accrues three CREDIT/MARGINAL ratings may be required to remediate all three of them, and may, in addition, be placed on a mandatory program extension. - A student whose record shows one rating of NO CREDIT, either alone OR in combination with one CREDIT/MARGINAL rating shall be reviewed, required to remediate the NO CREDIT rating(s) and considered for possible mandatory program extension. - A student whose record shows one rating of NO CREDIT and two ratings of CREDIT/MARGINAL shall be reviewed and considered for: - a.) remediation of all NO CREDIT ratings and possible mandatory program extension. - b.) repetition of the entire academic year.

-- A student whose record accrues two or more NO CREDIT ratings - or one NO CREDIT and three CREDIT/MARGINAL ratings - or four CREDIT/MARGINAL ratings, shall be reviewed and considered for:
+- A student whose record shows an INCOMPLETE rating shall be reviewed for the purpose of ensuring completion of the INCOMPLETE rating. - A student whose internal record shows one INTERNAL CREDIT/ MARGINAL rating, shall be encouraged, but not required, to remediate that rating to CREDIT or better. - A student whose record accrues two CREDIT/MARGINAL ratings shall be reviewed for the purpose of prescribing remediation of at least one of the CREDIT/MARGINAL ratings, or other appropriate action, including possible mandatory program extension. - A student whose record accrues three CREDIT/MARGINAL ratings may be required to remediate all three of them, and may, in addition, be placed on a mandatory program extension. - A student whose record shows one rating of NO CREDIT, either alone OR in combination with one CREDIT/MARGINAL rating shall be reviewed, required to remediate the NO CREDIT rating(s) and considered for possible mandatory program extension. - A student whose record shows one rating of NO CREDIT and two ratings of CREDIT/MARGINAL shall be reviewed and considered for: - 1. remediation of all NO CREDIT ratings and possible mandatory program extension - 2. repetition of the entire academic year - A student whose record accrues two or more NO CREDIT ratings - or one NO CREDIT and three CREDIT/MARGINAL ratings - or four CREDIT/MARGINAL ratings, shall be reviewed and considered for: - 1. remediation of all CREDIT/MARGINAL or NO CREDIT ratings and possible mandatory program extension - 2. repetition of the entire academic year - 3. dismissal without an opportunity for further remediation